skx/markdownshare.com/samples/konami.md

 ## About This Page

-This page is present to prove that I, [Steve Kemp](http://steve.org.uk/), developed, wrote, and deployed this project.
+This page is present to prove that [Steve Kemp](http://steve.org.uk/), developed, wrote, and deployed this website.

 Unfortunately some people will insist that their installations of my projects are official and _home-made_ despite that not being the case.

+This is the unspoken downside of open-source releases; people will rebrand your work, typically without understanding it or examining it in depth.
+Easter eggs like this are useful in that context.

 ## This Project